 In literature and film, dialogue is a primary method of communication.
 Dialogue creates a more vivid image in the reader or viewer’s mind, which allows them to experience the story in a new way.

 Tone determines how characters speak to each other through word choice, vocabulary and grammar.

 Dialogue also reveals character traits and motivations.
 Good writers know that dialogue can do more than move the plot forward – it can create emotional responses from readers as well.

 What Is Dialogue?

-The definition of dialogue is: “a conversation between two or more persons.”
+A dialogue is a conversation between two or more persons.
 You can see how this definition can be a little confusing because it doesn’t tell us what makes good dialogue great.